TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

 ### Regulatory and Legal Context

-The design of this Wallet profile aligns with current and upcoming **EU regulations** and global standards for digital payments:
+The design of this Wallet profile aligns with current and upcoming **EU regulations** and global standards for digital transfers:

 - **MiCA (Markets in Crypto-Assets Regulation)** – Ensures stablecoins (e.g., USDC, DAI) are issued and managed in a compliant framework.
 - **AMLD6 (6th Anti-Money Laundering Directive)** – Requires **identity verification (KYC)** and **transaction traceability** for digital assets.